nichui/2020-fall-cs160-teamspiritworld/README.md

 * Selenium archive link and version I used: http://selenium-release.storage.googleapis.com/index.html?path=3.9/ After setting up the development environment, run the example Java program from https://github.com/SeleniumHQ/selenium/wiki/Getting-Started

-This includes all the set up for development environment, backend, and testing.

 External links that may be helpful: https://www.selenium.dev/documentation/en/